Injured orca captured near Waiheke as rescuers work to free it

 By RNZ

-Rescuers have secured an injured orca tangled in a crayfish line east of Waiheke Island, and attempts are under way to free it.
+Rescuers have freed an orca tangled in a crayfishing line east of Waiheke Island.

+Orca Research Trust founder and principal scientist Ingrid Visser says the orca was freed at 4.17pm this afternoon.

-The animal got caught in the line - which still had a buoy attached - in Northland on Christmas Eve.
+The male orca was first spotted off Tutukaka on December 23 caught in the line - which still had a buoy attached.

-The line continued to cut deeper into the young adult male, and could eventually sever its fin and kill it.
+The line continued to cut deeper into the young adult male, and would have eventually severed its fin and killed it.

 READ MORE: